Templarian/nfc-terminal/docs/holotape.md

 # Holotape

-Design based on the [Fallout 4](https://en.wikipedia.org/wiki/Fallout_4) fictional data cartridge.
-To make the project easier these use NFC data key fobs, unlike tape like the name implies.
+The Holotape design is based on the [Fallout 4](https://en.wikipedia.org/wiki/Fallout_4) fictional data cartridge.

 > **Requirements:** This project requires a Resin printer.
 An airbrush is highly recommended for painting.